Orientable hyperbolic 4-manifolds over the 120-cell: Constructing small covers with the proposed block-pasting algorithm

+Note that the first set is a fixing set, which is different from other 119 sets.
+This means after pasting the final facet $F_{120}$, we actually obtain results of $GL_4(\mathbb{Z}_2)$-equivalence representatives.
+The pseudocode for the block-pasting algorithm is given in Algorithm 2.

-Moreover, we control the amount of truncated coloring vectors that being pasted simultaneously with the unfix set $B_5$ to make the computation practicable.
-Precisely, we set up an upper threshold as 120000 and let the result set with the number of elements larger than it be automatically pieced into $p$ many subsets with cardinalities all less than 120000.
-The number $p$ is the smallest satisfied integer that will be calculated by the computer automatically.
-The pseudocode for the Block-Pasting algorithm is given in Algorithm 2.
+Compared to the first algorithm, the second one is far more efficient.
+The color-recursion algorithm is using the method of ``series circuit", where the resulting characteristic function is produced one by one.
+Whereas, the block-pasting algorithm adopts the idea of ``parallel circuit", where different parts of a resulting characteristic vector are generated simultaneously and then pasted together.
+However, it demands huge internal storage because the step of gluing may cause a surge in data.
+By experimental testing, at least 2000 GB of internal storage is needed to fulfill this algorithm in the $8$-coloring case.
+Hence, we start the block matching from one single element in $\overline{B_1}$ instead of dealing with the whole set at a time to reduce the storage requirements.
+Moreover, we control the amount of truncated coloring vectors that are being pasted simultaneously with the unfix set $B_5$ to make the computation more practical.
+More precisely, we set up an upper threshold of 120,000.
+This quantity is set in accordance with the device storage.
+This means the result set with the number of elements larger than 120,000 is automatically pieced into $p$ subsets with cardinalities all less than 120,000.
+The number $p$ is the smallest satisfied integer that is calculated by the computer automatically.